Duran914/test-framework/README.md

 #

  ### check_product_rec()
-The check_product_rec function checks if a our USI product rec's item name/price matches up with the onsite name/price after CTA has redirect to its respective product page.
+The check_product_rec function checks if our USI product rec's item name/price matches up with the onsite name/price after CTA has redirected to its respective product page.

  #### *Example:*<br>
  ```Python
  check_product_rec(usi_product_selectors=[".usi_product_name", ".usi_product_price"], site_product_selectors=[".onsite_name", ".onsite_price"],
 cta_selector=".usi_product_cta1", new_window=True)
  ```
- * Accepts 4 arguements
+ * Accepts 4 arguments
    * usi_product_selector accepts a list of two css selectors, name selector and price selector from our USI modal
    * site_product_selectors accpets a list of the css selector of the onsite name and price of the product you are checking against.
 Scrape these selectors from the page that the CTA has redirected you too.
    * cta_selector accpets a string argument of a the CTA css selector for a product rec item.
    * new_window accpets a boolean.
-Set True if rec CTA open in a new window, False for the same window.
-True is the default
+Set True if rec CTA open in a new window, False for the same window, True is the default

 #